List of Downton Abbey characters: Alfred Nugent

 Alfred Nugent (played by Matt Milne) was the new footman brought on to replace William Mason and is introduced in series three.
 His aunt is Sarah O'Brien, who brings him forward as a candidate for the empty post based on his previous experience as a waiter at a hotel.
-He is extremely tall, which Carson comments is almost too much, even though height is a desirable aspect for a footman.
+He is extremely tall (6'4"), which Carson comments is almost too much, even though height is a desirable aspect for a footman.
 Almost immediately, Daisy Mason falls head-over-heels in love with Alfred, but is impeded by the new kitchen maid, Ivy Stuart, whom Alfred is quick to develop a crush on.
 He often helps Ivy in the kitchen with his culinary skills, much to Daisy's ire.

 Alfred's largest rival is fellow footman Jimmy Kent, who is shorter than Alfred, but quite handsome.
 They are both in competition for the top position of first footman, which Jimmy is constantly sabotaging Alfred for.
-But because Ivy has a crush on Jimmy, Alfred decides to confront Jimmy about the fact that he's not interested in her.
-When he pushes into Jimmy's room, he catches Thomas Barrow in the act of trying to kiss Jimmy.
+But because Ivy has a crush on Jimmy, Alfred decides to confront Jimmy about the fact that he is not interested in her.
+When he pushes into Jimmy's room, he catches Thomas Barrow in the act of kissing an asleep Jimmy.
 Horrified, Alfred is pressured by his aunt, O'Brien, to report the incident to Carson, as homosexuality is considered a crime at this time.
-Poor Alfred is used as a pawn in his aunt's scheming, which eventually comes to nothing.
+Alfred is used as a pawn in his aunt's scheming, which eventually comes to nothing.
+When O'Brien's attempts to get Thomas sacked without any reference gets foiled, he reports Thomas to the police, but Lord Grantham coerces Alfred to retract his complaint.
 In the series three Christmas Special, he tries to call Jimmy off his aggressive streak towards Thomas, and then spends the rest of the episode talking about his interest in cooking.
 In series Four, Alfred pursues that interest and leaves Downton to become a chef at the Ritz.

 Also in series four, Alfred is still caught up in the downstairs "love square".
 He is in love with Ivy, who is in love with Jimmy, while Daisy is in love with Alfred and determined to break them up.
-It takes Alfred too long to realise that Daisy was the better match, and only tries to approach her when he comes back to the Abbey after leaving for his cooking course.
-Daisy initially tried to avoid seeing Alfred at all, but eventually speaks to him and wishes him well as a friend.
+It takes Alfred too long to realise that Daisy was the better match, and tries to approach her only when he comes back to the Abbey after leaving for his cooking course.
+Daisy initially tries to avoid seeing Alfred at all, but eventually speaks to him and wishes him well as a friend.
 In the Christmas Special, she receives a letter from Alfred, implying that they keep in touch.